 Figure 7.
 Overview of volcanic ash or sand/dust impacts on Jet Engines.
-Modified from Rolls-Royce review of aircrafts encountering airborne particle clouds (Ellis et al., 2021; Clarkson et al., 2016).
+Modified from Rolls-Royce review of aircraft encountering airborne particle clouds (Ellis et al., 2021; Clarkson et al., 2016).

-- Exceedance probability maps: reporting the probability of reaching ash concentration above a given threshold (0.2, 2, and 4 mg/m3) at FL050 and FL250 at some time from the onset of the eruption up to 48 hours after its end. - Persistence maps: showing the fraction of hours (since the beginning of the eruption) during which the ash concentration exceeds a given threshold (0.2, 2 and 4 mg/m3) with a probability larger than 5%. - Figure 8 depicts the arrival time maps for Large and Medium eruptions respectively.
-The % value in exceedance probability has been subjectively selected.
-However we highlight that our method allows a potential end user to explore any value of exceedance probability: here, we only show the 5% maps as an example.
+- Arrival time maps: the expected time required for the ash concentration to exceed 2 mg/m3 at FL050 with an exceedance probability of 5%, between 0 and 48 hours since the beginning of the eruption. - Exceedance probability maps: reporting the probability of reaching ash concentration above a given threshold (0.2, 2, and 4 mg/m3) at FL050 and FL250 at some time from the onset of the eruption up to 48 hours after its end. - Persistence maps: showing the fraction of hours (since the beginning of the eruption) during which the ash concentration exceeds a given threshold (0.2, 2 and 4 mg/m3) with a probability larger than 5%.

+Figure 8 depicts the arrival time maps for Large and Medium eruptions respectively.
+The % value in exceedance probabilityhas been subjectively selected.
+However we highlight that our method allows a potential end-user to explore any value of exceedance probability: here, we only show the 5% maps as an example.

-Figures 9 and D1 in the Appendix D show the probability of reaching or exceeding ash concentration above 0.2 mg/m3, 2 mg/m3, and 4 mg/m3 at FL050 and FL250 at some time from the onset of the eruption up to 48 hours after its end for Large and Medium eruptive classes respectively.
+Figures 9 and D1 in the Appendix D show the probability of reaching or exceeding ash concentration above 0.2 mg/m^3 , 2 mg/m3, and 4 mg/m3 at FL050 and FL250 at some time from the onset of the eruption up to 48 hours after its end for Large and Medium eruptive classes respectively.